iamjinlei/go-tart/README.md

 [go-talib](https://github.com/markcheno/go-talib) project provides a nice port of the C-implementation [TA-Lib](http://ta-lib.org/).
 However, its code is very verbose and hard to read due to the straight translation from the "C" code of [TA-Lib](http://ta-lib.org/).
-More often, streaming incremental updates to indicators is more desirable.
+More often, streaming incremental updates to indicators is desirable.
 We don't want to recalculate the full result if the sliding window only moves forward a single value while history values are not changed at all.
 Recalculation of the history for every new value is expensive.
 With those in mind, [go-tart](https://github.com/iamjinlei/go-tart) intends to support streaming updates of new values with a concise implementation.